JJUNE0/diffusion_policy_robot_docking/README.md

 ```

 ### Key Design Choices

+- **Rectified Flow generative model** -- Instead of a score-based diffusion process, the DiT is trained to regress the straight-line velocity field between noise and data (`x0 - x1`).
+The learned flow is nearly straight, so a plain **Euler ODE** produces high-quality trajectories in far fewer steps (~5-20) than DPM-Solver++ diffusion sampling.
+Backbone, conditioning, and training pipeline are otherwise unchanged, making this a clean drop-in swap via CleanDiffuser's `ContinuousRectifiedFlow`.

 - **Frozen DINOv2 backbone** -- No fine-tuning needed.
 The pretrained ViT-B/16 provides rich spatial features (196 patches x 768-dim per frame) that generalize well to the indoor docking environment.